JavLuv/JavLuv/README.md

 <br>

-Double-clicking an actress in the actress browser brings you to the actress detail view, where you can see a photo, the actress' name in English and Japanese (including alternate names), various additional information, and a listing of all movies she appears in.
+Double-clicking an actress in the actress browser brings you to the actress detail view, where you can see the actress' portrait photo, her name in English and Japanese (including alternate names), various additional information, and a listing of all movies she appears in.

 ![JavLuv Actress Details](media/actress_details.png)
 _JavLuv actress details_